guitsilva/docker-latex/README.md

 ## Versioning

 We use [SemVer](semver.org) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/guitsilva/docker-latex/tags).
+See the [tags on this repository](https://github.com/guitsilva/docker-latex/tags), for the versions available.

 ## License